Actors

 Actors can contain multiple scripts that will be called at different points in your game.

-- On Start: Called as soon as the scene is loaded in game.
+- On Start: Called as soon as the scene is loaded in the game.

 - On Update: (only if Update Mode is set to Parallel) Repeatedly called every frame, once the script finishes it will repeat.
 You can use this to create movement scripts.

-- On Interact: (only if Update Mode is set to Interact) This is called if an actor stands in front of this actor and the Actor Interact event is called.
+- On Interact: (only if Update Mode is set to Interact) This is called if another actor stands in front of this actor and the Actor Interact event is called.

 To start building a script, select an actor, click the script type you want to edit and click the Add Event button in the Editor Sidebar to open the event menu.
 Select an event to add it to the script.